 Although customers that are billed on a bi-weekly basis require a little extra attention, they will generally follow the same process as weekly invoiced clients.
 This article will walk users through the distinct differences of bi-weekly invoiced clients to ensure that your customer records are setup correctly for this type of billing schedule.

 Before we begin, please check and see which scenario best defines your process:

-2. Once there, expand the (1.) invoice setup section and navigate to the (2.) billing setup page:♦
+- Once there, expand the (1.) invoice setup section and navigate to the (2.) billing setup page:♦

 Key in time, proof timecards, and process payroll as normal.
 Your current process for these three steps should not be impacted by a bi-weekly invoiced client.

-4. Select the transactions you are ready to bill for and continue through the invoicing wizard as normal.
-The produced invoice will include the held off transactions from last week and the new transactions belonging to the open week.
+- Select the transactions you are ready to bill for and continue through the invoicing wizard as normal.
+The produced invoice will include the held off transactions from the last month and the new transactions belonging to the open week.